parkerlewis9/Prototypal-Inheritance/README.md

 All we have to do is use Object.create to make us a new empty object with its .\_\_proto\_\_ property pointing to the prototype of the parent class we want to inherit from.
 Then we set the child class' .prototype property equal this new object.
 The `new` keyword will take care of the rest of the plumbing.
 And the prototype chain will ensure that properties properly search all inherited class' prototypes.

-Study the code in [/src][1].
-The file [/src/classes/family.js][2] shows the code for implementing complete inheritance.
+Study the code in [/src/classes/family.js][2].
+It shows the code needed for implementing complete inheritance.
 The tests in [/src/tests/family.test.js][3] prove that the code implements inheritance.

 >As you will see, we also reset the .constructor property of that new prototype and use the `.call`  function.
 Neither will be discussed here.
 Suffice to say, they allow objects to more fully inherit.
 But, the inheritance we have achieved is enough of a load to discuss for now and that will be for another time.

 ## Exercises

-Provided in the `/src` folder are exercises to practice implementing prototypal inheritance.
-Tests are provided for two of the classes created and the last class and its tests are left as an exercise for you to create.
+Provided in the [/src][1] folder are exercises to practice implementing prototypal inheritance.
+Tests are provided for two of the classes created but the last class and its tests are left as an exercise for you to create.
 Be sure to run `npm install` from this directory to load the dependencies.
 Then run `npm test` to run the tests.

 ***